quasarframework/quasar/docs/src/pages/quasar-cli-vite/quasar-config-file.md

 ### IDE autocompletion

-You can wrap the returned function with `configure()` helper to get a better IDE autocomplete experience (through Typescript):
+You can wrap the returned function with `configure()` helper to get a better IDE autocomplete experience (through TypeScript):

 ```js /quasar.config file
 const { configure } = require('quasar/wrappers')